Rakesh-Mourya-G/xen-orchestra/docs/users.md

 # Users

 :::tip
 For system users (in XOA), please refer to [XOA section](xoa.md).
-Here, we are only talking about users in Xen Orchestra application
+Here, we are only talking about users in CloudVisor application
 :::

 There are 2 types of XO users: